 A great way to strengthen your commitment is to share your goals with pairs.
 Professional and personal goals, the objective is not to compare them but to increase your motivation in accomplishing them.
 You need to remember that your goals are unique as every person is.
 Your vision of success and purpose in life may differ from others and it is a good thing.

 If you like to use Apps for everything, lucky you, there are also mobile apps for goal setting and progress management!
+Apps are a great way to get you organized as well as a fantastic way to generate money through an app monetization platform if you are an app developer.
 The benefits of using an App are that it gives you a super structured and accessible tool to access your goals and keep track of your achievements.
 It will collect the data you need in order to assess your progress.
 Here are two apps you could use that are both based on the SMART methodology: Strides App and Way of Life .

 Usually, personal goals are related to our habits or states in our life.
 Things we want to change, improve, stop or start doing.
 Health and wellbeing, wishing to take better care of ourselves.
 New goals in terms of relationships, self-development.
 It can also target dreams we wish to see coming to reality.